 - What is SafetyCulture (formerly iAuditor) and How Can I Use it for Safety Observations?

 5 Tips for Writing Safety Observations in the Workplace

 A good safety observation report should be comprehensive and provide the details needed by the organization for future improvements on health and safety in the workplace.
-In writing safety observation reports, the following tips can be used to effectively produce a comprehensive safety observation report.
+In writing safety observations, the following tips can be used to effectively produce a comprehensive report.
 These tips is applied before and during the process of writing observation reports:

 Identify what to observe

 The first step to writing a safety observation is to determine its focus.
 Safety observations are done by observing common areas, equipment, or procedures in the workplace that can affect the health and safety of employees.
 Different workplace industries require different key areas of focus when it comes to safety.
 However, here are the important categories to inspect when performing a safety observation for any given workplace:

 These are areas where workers spend most of their time either working or passing through.
 A safe and tidy working area can minimize the risk of employee injury, health hazards, and productivity loss.

 - What to check: lighting, accessibility, temperature, humidity, dry floor/ even pavement, no sharp edges of work tables or chairs, appropriate work tools, and ergonomics.

 PPE is used to protect employees from physical harm.
 Not wearing or wearing damaged equipment may lead to serious injury.

 - What to check: availability, condition, and appropriateness of PPEs, damage, the ratio of employees vs available PPE, and training.